benmvp/benmvp.com/content/posts/mock-all-functions-module-except-one-jest/index.md

 // create a mock of the `../utils/players` module jest.mock('../utils/players')

+// calls to any of the 4 functions in `app.js` will return
+// `undefined` because they've been auto-mocked

 it('calls `writePlayersData` when the `write` option is true', () => {
   run({ write: true })